ASD-Blueprint/desktop.gov.au/docs/security/hybrid-security-risk-management-plan.md

 ## Introduction

-This Security Risk Management (SRMP) has been prepared by the Digital Transformation Agency (DTA) to support Agencies planning to leverage the HybridSystem.
+This Security Risk Management (SRMP) has been prepared to support organisations planning to leverage the HybridSystem.
 The document demonstrates the controls implemented by the HybridSystem that reduce the risk of leveraging Office 365 up to and including PROTECTED security classified information.

 PROTECTED is used thought the document to describe the maximum security classification of information able to be managed by the system.
 Where PROTECTED is used, the security markings described by the Protective Security Policy Framework (PSPF) such as OFFICIAL and OFFICIAL: Sensitive are inferred.

 ### Purpose

-The purpose of this SRMP is to identify the risks and the residual risk to an Agency implementing the HybridSystem.
+The purpose of this SRMP is to identify the risks and the residual risk to an organisation implementing the HybridSystem.

 ### Scope